-Scope: Manage follow-up and compliance actions required under relevant environmental regulations and permits.
-Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes.
-Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.
-Monthly Highlights: Supported Design-Builder to review permit requirements for the new site office and laydown location.
-Reviewed Design-Builder's monthly and weekly Environmental reports.
-Continued discussions with Indigenous Groups (IIGs) on planting and seed selections.
-Reviewed surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor.
-Continued to monitor and review Recycled Concrete Aggregate Material mitigation effectiveness.
+- Manage follow-up and compliance actions required under relevant environmental regulations and permits. - Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes. - Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.

+- Supported the Design-Builder to review permit requirements for the new site office and laydown location. - Reviewed the Design-Builder's monthly and weekly Environmental reports. - Prepared responses to Identified Indigenous Groups' comments on Planting Plan and seed selections. - Reviewed surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor. - Continued to monitor and review Recycled Concrete Aggregate Material mitigation effectiveness. - Supported Design-Builder to prepare for Water Sustainability Act Section 11 permit amendment application.